 A simple image, an eye-catching color palette, concise copy, a clear CTA, and they even threw in a financial incentive–sign me up for a Google Cloud Platform!

 4. Nurture your clients

 Think of your clients like plants–water them regularly, but too much and the plant will die, too little and it will wilt.
-Keep in touch with your clients by sending follow up emails after a showing.
+Keep in touch with your clients by sending follow up emails after a showing, check out Contactually, a real estate CRM.
 Especially if they didn’t seem particularly interested–send them some other listings of homes that you think may interest them.
 I’ve read online that you should follow up daily–however, use your discretion.
 The last thing you want to do is scare a potential client away because you sounded like a clingy boyfriend with an anarchy bomber.

 Set up your landing page of your website so that visitors can subscribe to your newsletters.
 A lot of retailers do this offering a discount to subscribers–you can do something similar by offering a free eBook, homebuyer’s guide, etc. These emails are very valuable as you can then send monthly newsletters to keep your clients connected.
 MailChimp is my favourite email marketing platform because it’s so easy to use AND it’s free.